khakhalin/notes/math/algos_trees.md

 **Recursively**, this is super-easy to implement: recurse on left, then process yourself, then recurse on right (left-self-right).
 Similarly, for pre-order it would be "self-left-right", and for post-order, "left-right-self".

 **Level-order traversal**: first all 1st order elements (in practice, only one: root), then all 2nd order ones (all 2 of them), then all 3d etc. This one is easier to do with a queue, without recursion, as in BFS.
 And for **Reverse order traversal** (where you start with the lowest layer), we do almost the same thing, just 1) go right-left at each fork, and 2) don't process anything, but just populate the queue; then, once it is fully built, process it backwards, from the end to the beginning.
 As each layer was added there right-to-left, with backwards processing it would produce the correct order.

+# Other types of trees

+**Quad Tree**: For data compression and searching on 2D imaging and graphics applications.
+Each node is a square, and can have either 0 or 4 children (for sub-squares).
+A matching concept in 3D is called an **Octree**.